 Former Army medic charged in Colorado mosque vandalism case

-This photo provided Tuesday, March 28, 2017, by the Larimer County Sheriff's Office shows mosque vandalism suspect Joseph Scott Giaquinto.
-Giaquinto was arrested on suspicion of several charges, including a crime motivated by bias, on March 27 just hours after police released portions of surveillance video and asked for the public's help identifying the hoodie-wearing man seen picking up a stone and kicking a door.
+Mosque vandalism suspect Joseph Scott Giaquinto.
+Giaquinto was arrested on suspicion of several charges, including a crime motivated by bias, just hours after police released portions of surveillance video and asked for the public's help identifying the hoodie-wearing man seen picking up a stone and kicking a door.

 Add your comments below